Ptolemy Philadelphus (son of Cleopatra): Capture and fate

 Octavian took him and his elder siblings Alexander Helios and Cleopatra Selene II from Egypt to Roman Italy (Italia).
 Octavian celebrated his military triumph by parading the three orphans in heavy golden chains in the streets of Rome.
 The chains were so heavy that they could not walk, prompting reactions of sympathy from the Romans.
 Octavian gave these siblings to Octavia Minor, his second-eldest sister who was their father's former wife.

 The fate of Ptolemy Philadelphus is unknown.
 Plutarch states that the only child that Octavian killed out of Antony's children was Marcus Antonius Antyllus, but the ancient sources make no mention of him after being taken to Rome with his surviving siblings.
 His sister Cleopatra Selene survived to adulthood and was married to Juba of Mauretania, a client king of the Roman empire.
 Through her, the Ptolemaic line intermarried back into the Roman nobility for many generations.
+The only further mention of Alexander Helios and Ptolemy Philadelphus comes from Cassius Dio, who states that when their sister, Cleopatra Selene II, married King Juba II [25 BC], Octavian (by then named Augustus) spared the lives of Alexander Helios and Ptolemy Philadelphus as a favor to the couple.
 If Ptolemy Philadelphus survived to adulthood, proof of his survival has not been found.
 Roller speculates that he may have died from illness in the winter of 29 BC.